lakhansamani/deployment-automation-demo/README.md

-# Automate the deployment of servers in 6 steps
+# Automate server deployment with systemd & github actions

 This repository contains the code used to show how to deploy a NodeJS HTTP server as system process and how to automate it!